This describes a method for backing up all files from iMessage from a Mac computer with OS X.10.

 $, and hit enter after each one (provided without any warranty or responsibility):

-Make sure to replace both instances of ‘John’ with the name of your home folder.
+Make sure to replace all instances of ‘John’ with the name of your home folder.
 If you are not sure about this, type

 cd ~ and hit enter in the Terminal, then type